Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Conclusion

 \section{Conclusion}

-This paper introduces \methodname, the first locally valid and discriminative CI estimator for DL, which is also scalable and post-hoc.
-Because \methodname is both valid and discriminative, it can provide actionable uncertainty information for real world application of DL regression models.
-Moreover, it is easy to apply \methodname to almost any DL model, without any negative impact on the accuracy due to its post-hoc nature.
-Our experiments confirm that \methodname generates locally valid CIs that covers subgroups of data all other methods fail to.
-It also exceeds or matches the performance in discriminative power, while offering additional benefits in scalability and flexibility.
-We foresee that \methodname can enable more real-world applications of DL models, by providing users actionable uncertainty information.
+This paper introduces \methodname, the first locally valid and discriminative PI estimator for DL, which is also scalable and post-hoc.
+Because \methodname is both valid and discriminative, it can provide actionable uncertainty information for the real world application of DL regression models.
+Moreover, it is easy to apply \methodname to almost any DL model without any negative impact on the accuracy due to its post-hoc nature.
+Our experiments confirm that \methodname generates locally valid PIs that cover subgroups of data all other methods fail to.
+It also exceeds or matches the performance in discriminative power while offering additional benefits in scalability and flexibility.
+We foresee that \methodname can enable more real-world applications of DL models by providing users actionable uncertainty information.